 The word "hold," when shouted during combat, stops all activity immediately.
 All combatants must cease fighting and kneel when a hold is called.
-In the case where a combatant is physically incapable of kneeling, they may stand, place and hold their weapon on their head.
+If a combatant is physically incapable of kneeling, he may stand, place and hold his weapon on his head.

 - A marshal may call a hold for any reason. - In one-on-one tournament combat, the combatants freeze in place (as best they can) while the marshals deal with the situation that caused the hold.
 If there is no need to move the combatants from where they were when the hold was called, they may continue the combat from their "frozen" positions. - A hold is a stoppage in time.
-Combatants are not allowed to discuss strategy during a hold. - If combatants have moved during the hold (e.g. to clear an area for an injured combatant), they must return to their original position they were in prior to the hold before the lay on is called. - If the hold was called because the combatants were up against a boundary, the combatants may be moved back into the fighting area, retake their original positions, and resume combat on the word of the marshal. - "Dead" combatants may leave the field.
+Combatants may not discuss strategy during a hold. - If combatants have moved during the hold (e.g. to clear space for an injured combatant), before the lay one is called, they must return to the position they were in prior to the hold. - If the hold was called because the combatants were up against a boundary, the combatants may be moved back into the fighting area, retake their original positions, and resume combat on the word of the marshal. - "Dead" combatants may leave the field.